What’s New and Exciting in New York City

-In October of 2017, the walk-through experience called National Geographic Encounter: Ocean Odyssey in Times Square opened, allowing its visitors to embark on a journey across the Atlantic Ocean and see all kinds of sea creatures… including what lurks below sea level.
+The National Geographic Encounter: Ocean Odyssey in Times Square allows its visitors to embark on a journey across the Atlantic Ocean and see all kinds of sea creatures.

 Hold your breath for this one, you never know what you’ll encounter.

 Take your love of professional football off the big screen and into real life.
 The NFL Experience in Times Square which includes exclusive 4D footage, interactive displays of training regimens and game plans, and physical tests that will push you to your limits.
 See if you have what it takes to be a pro by planning a visit to this one of a kind attraction.

 Hudson Yards is preparing to welcome a 600-ton, 15 stories high art centerpiece that will feature a plaza and beautiful public garden.
 It’s the Vessel.

 Designer Thomas Heatherwick incorporated 154 flights of stairs and 80 landings in the Vessel at Hudson Yards so that guests can travel to see incredible views of the city’s skyline.

 The largest development in New York City since the Rockefeller Center, The Hudson Yards in Manhattan is the perfect place to discover what is new in New York.

-As the construction of Pier 55 broke ground in summer of 2016, 2.7 acres of lawns and pathways are expected to be built on the pier that will run alongside Manhattan’s lower west side.
+As the construction of Pier 55 broke ground in the summer of 2016, 2.7 acres of lawns and pathways are expected to be built on the pier that will run alongside Manhattan’s lower west side.

 The pier will become a public park with a state of the art performance space for musicians, dancers, public art, and more.
-Residents and visitors can expect the park to be completed by 2019.
+Residents and visitors can expect the park to be completed by Spring 2021

 Featuring panoramic river views of the city’s skyline, The Observation Deck at Hudson Yards will draw visitors who are looking for a spectacular glimpse of the city.
 This will be New York City’s highest outdoor observation deck yet, standing at 1,296 feet tall.
 The best part is, the Observation Deck will be open to the public this month (March 2020)!